Learn how to make the best steamed kue talam ubi with this recipe. All the tips you need to know.

 3. Agar Agar

 Agar agar is made of algae and it is used to helps to gel and stabilize the sweet potato mixture.
 Agar agar is plant-based.
 Agar agar is one of the ingredients being used a lot in Indonesian dessert.
-You can use gelatin as substitute.
+You can use the same amount of gelatin as substitute.
 Just know that gelatin is derived from animal

 TIPS ON HOW TO MAKE KUE TALAM UBI SUCESSFULLY